 This photo shows a ferry that is ~1 mile away from my camera, taken at 200 mm.
-Focus was perfect on the ferry, but there is some softness due to heat distortion.
+The focus was perfect on the ferry, but there is some softness due to heat distortion.
 The city in the background is ~7 miles away.
-The heat distortion is very severe at the greater distance since that light has to travel through more refracted air.
+The heat distortion is very severe at a greater distance since that light has to travel through more refracted air.

 How can you avoid heat distortion?